-The final post regarding this week’s theme is on the definition of a shrink.
-From one of my first ever Minding Therapy entries:
+The final post regarding this week’s “definitions” theme is on what it means to be a shrink.
+From one of my first ever Minding Therapy entries, now deleted:

 Q: Why is it that therapists are often called “shrinks?”

 A: Apparently this stems from someone in Hollywood in the 1950’s comparing the work of a psychiatrist to “headshrinking,” a cannibalistic practice involving decapitation.
 This later evolved into referring to therapists as “shrinks.”

 In truth, although many clients in psychic pain do express a wish to have their heads removed and replaced with something better, no therapist has yet successfully achieved this.

 The second paragraph, of course, is tongue in cheek.
 Consult any regular old dictionary, though, and it will tell you that shrink is in fact a slang term for a psychotherapist.

 One might expect this widely used word to have a slew of entries in the slang-oriented Urban Dictionary, but, disappointingly, there’s not all that much actually.

 Of a total of nine, the first couple definitions and several later ones confirm that a shrink is “a psychiatrist or mental doctor” or a “therapist.”
 The derivation from “head shrinker” is also mentioned.